-Eqs. (\ref{a12}) and (\ref{a23}) are analytic formulas for the black hole spin parameter $a$.
-By equating these relations we obtain a linear equation for $M$, which in turn allows us to get a relativistic closed formulae for the mass parameter in terms of the red- and blueshifts and the orbital radii of all the particles involved in the considered configuration:
+By equating these relations we obtain a linear equation for $M$, which allows us to get a general relativistic closed formula for the mass parameter in terms of the red- and blue-shifts and the orbital radii of all the particles involved in the configuration:

-Once an estimation for the Kerr mass parameter is made in terms of the quoted observed quantities with the aid of (\ref{Mas}), the resulting value should be inserted in either Eq. (\ref{a12}) or Eq. (\ref{a23}) in order to get a relativistic estimation for the value of the spin parameter of the Kerr black hole.
+Once the calculation for the Kerr mass is made with the aid of (\ref{Mas}), the resulting value should be inserted in either Eq. (\ref{a12}) or Eq. (\ref{a23}) in order to get a general relativistic expression for the value of the spin parameter of the Kerr black hole.

-Thus, with this method we have managed to write relativistic closed expressions for the mass $M$ and spin $a$ parameters of a Kerr black hole in terms of twelve observational parameters of three orbiting stars: three different redshifts for each particle and their three orbital radii.
+Thus, with this method we have managed to write general relativistic closed expressions for the mass $M$ and spin $a$ parameters of a Kerr black hole in terms of twelve observational measurements of three orbiting stars: three different redshifts for each particle and their three orbital radii.

-We finally would like to remark that the reduction of the order of the algebraic equation (\ref{M8}) from eighth order to first order was accomplished thanks to the possibility of considering a system in which more geodesic particles are orbiting around the Kerr black hole, conveniently involving more observational data.
+Remarkably, the reduction from eighth to first order in the algebraic equation for $M$ was accomplished by considering a system with more geodesic particles orbiting around the Kerr black hole, conveniently involving more observational data.